piyush-an/DAMG7245-Fall2023/docs/streamlit/Introduction.md

+---
+tags:
+  - Streamlit
+icon: simple/streamlit
+---

+# Streamlit

-## Introduction to Streamlit
+## Introduction

-Streamlit is an open-source Python library that makes it incredibly easy to create web applications for data science and machine learning projects.
+  [**Streamlit**](https://streamlit.io/) is an open-source Python library that makes it incredibly easy to create web applications for data science and machine learning projects.
 It's designed for data professionals, engineers, and developers who want to quickly turn data scripts into shareable web apps.

 ## Why Streamlit?